paulrobello/parllama/README.md

 ### Where we're going

+* Better image support via file pickers
+* Ability to copy code and other sub sections from chat
 * RAG for local documents and web pages
 * Expand ability to import custom prompts of other tools
 * LLM tool use